-Key objectives relevant to Local Plan Part 2 & SA Key targets and indicators relevant to Local Plan Part 2 and SA Commentary (how the SA Framework should incorporate the documents' requirements) Forest of Bowland Area of Outstanding Natural Beauty Management Plan (20 014 - 2019) The AONB Management Plan sets out the following vision: "The Forest of Bowland AONB retains its sense of local distinctiveness, notably the large-scale open moorland character of the Bowland Fells, traditional buildings and settlement patterns of villages, hamlets and farmsteads.
+Key objectives relevant to Local Plan & SA Key targets and indicators relevant to Local Plan and SA Commentary (how the SA Framework should incorporate the documents' requirements) The AONB Management Plan sets out the following vision: "The Forest of Bowland AONB retains its sense of local distinctiveness, notably the large-scale open moorland character of the Bowland Fells, traditional buildings and settlement patterns of villages, hamlets and farmsteads.
 It is a landscape valued for the range of services and benefits it provides for society, with a functioning, diverse natural heritage where land management practices allow opportunity for natural processes to develop and flourish and where partnership-working between land managers, conservation bodies, communities and businesses is focussed on delivering more for nature together.
 The rich cultural heritage of the area is also better understood and managed; and both the nature and culture of the area help to support a resilient and sustainable local economy.
-The Forest of Bowland is a truly outstanding landscape, where it can clearly be demonstrated that the management of the AONB has conserved and enhanced the quality, understanding and enjoyment of the landscape for all" Objectives are set under three overriding themes relating to landscape of natural & cultural heritage, sustainable communities, & connecting communities with landscape: Apply the founding principles of the European Landscape Convention, using the Landscape Character Assessment as the basis for policy- and decision making to managing landscape charage.
+The Forest of Bowland is a truly outstanding landscape, where it can clearly be demonstrated that the management of the AONB has conserved and enhanced the quality, understanding and enjoyment of the landscape for all" Objectives are set under three overriding themes relating to landscape of natural & cultural heritage, sustainable communities, & connecting communities with landscape: Apply the founding principles of the European Landscape Convention, using the Landscape Character Assessment as the basis for policy- and decision making to managing landscape change.
 Conserve, enhance and restore the AONB's characteristic mosaic of habitats by improving their connectivity, extent and condition; whilst taking targeted action to conserve key species and improving understanding of the biodiversity of the AONB.
-Support the conservation, restoration and management practices that help to conserve and enhance natural beauty.
-Develop, co-ordinate & promote sustainable tourism activity in/nearby the AONB Promote and support rural services and the socio-economic development of the analdscape and the public benefits derived The Management Plan includes as number targets relating to these 12 objectives.
-The Local Plan Part 2 should include policies which contribute the protection of the AONB; The SA Framework should include objectives which relate to the environmental quality and sensitivity, management, sustainability, and enjoyment of the AONB.
+Support the conservation, restoration and management of the historic environment and wider cultural landscape.
+Seek to better understand and promote the value of natural capital of the landscape and the public benefits derived from these assets.
+Encourage, promote and support farming and land management practices that help to conserve and enhance natural beauty.
+Develop, co The Management Plan includes as number targets relating to these 12 objectives.
+The Local Plan should include policies which contribute the protection of the AONB and secure a pattern of development which protects the key qualities of this area.
+The SA Framework should include objectives which relate to the environmental quality and sensitivity, management, sustainability, and enjoyment of the AONB.
+Lancashire Biodiversity Partnership (2011) Lancashire Biodiversity Action Plan l 1 I